clj-kondo/clj-kondo/doc/dev.md

 This is necessary because only the linters with a keyword in the default config appear in the report.

+If you're adding a new option to an existing linter, please add the option with its default value in `clj-kondo.impl.config/default-config`.
+This ensures that the option is not overridden by personal settings when running the test suite locally.

 ## Workflow

 ### Start with an issue before writing code